 German Black Forest Cake

 My daughter recently learned all about ancestors and heritage in school.
-Part of the curriculum was that they had to 1: interview a family member 2: make and bring in a dish to pass that represents your family culture.
+Part of the curriculum was that they had to 1: interview a family member and 2: make and bring in a dish to pass that represents their family culture.
+Since our family has strong German roots, we decided to make an authentic German Black Forest Cake, a classic Black Forest cake recipe that’s been enjoyed for generations.

 PIN this cake to save for later!